FLASH SALES: discover new special offers every week!

 Hesperaloe parviflora Rose des Sables - Red Yucca

-• Période de floraison July to September
+• Periodo di fioritura July to September

-• Hauteur 1 m
+• Altezza a maturità 1 m

-Planting the Hesperaloe
+Planting Hesperaloe

 Where to Plant?

 The soil should be well-drained, light, and low in organic matter.
-Sandy or rocky soils are perfect, but if your soil is heavier, you can amend it with gravel to improve drainage.
+Sandy or gravelly soils are perfect, but if your soil is heavier, you can amend it with gravel to improve drainage.
 Avoid areas where water stagnates, as excess moisture can lead to root rot.

-The Hesperaloe thrives in rock gardens, dry gardens, or even in pots on a sunny terrace.
+Hesperaloe thrives in rock gardens, dry gardens, or even in pots on a sunny terrace.

 hesperaloe flowers

-The stunning flowering of the Hesperaloe parviflora.
+The stunning flowering of Hesperaloe parviflora.

 When to Plant?